 Prizes and Awards

+A number of local employers and professional bodies sponsor prizes on an annual basis.
 Top performing students are regularly awarded prizes and scholarships from leading financial companies; PwC, KPMG, Baker Tilly Mooney Moore, BDO, ASM and EY.

 Degree plus award for extra-curricular skills